ODDITY TECH SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead Plaintiff Deadline In Class Action Lawsuit Agai...

 Date

-(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Aug.
-21, 2024 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until September 17, 2024 to file lead plaintiff applications in a securities class action lawsuit against ODDITY Tech Ltd. (“Oddity” or the“Company”) (NasdaqGM: ODD), if they purchased the Company's securities between July 19, 2023 and May 20, 2024, inclusive (the“Class Period”).
+NEW ORLEANS, Aug.
+23, 2024 /PRNewswire/ -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until September 17, 2024 to file lead plaintiff applications in a securities class action lawsuit against ODDITY Tech Ltd. ("Oddity" or the "Company") (NasdaqGM: ODD), if they purchased the Company's securities between July 19, 2023 and May 20, 2024, inclusive (the "Class Period").
 This action is pending in the United States District Court for the Eastern District of New York.

 Get Help